 The 100+ acre campus is located in a region of Northern California that has been devastated by wildfires in recent years.
-The demonstration project, which runs from 2019 to 2023, is part of the college’s strategy to build resilience to planned and unplanned power outages and reduce greenhouse gas emissions contributing to climate change.
+The demonstration project, which ran from 2019 to 2023, is part of the college’s strategy to build resilience to planned and unplanned power outages and reduce greenhouse gas emissions contributing to climate change.

 “We rely on CSE’s project management and grant management expertise as we work to increase electricity reliability, reduce peak energy demand, and lead by example to demonstrate the business case for a flexible campus microgrid.
 CSE's team of energy experts has allowed the college to reduce the significant risk of innovative technology and help deliver a first-of-its-kind project that will benefit the state of California and the community it serves,” David Liebman, Energy and Sustainability Manager, Santa Rosa Junior College